 What is particularly interesting about the handmade goods currently on sale in this area are that several of them are made from recyled and / or natural materials.
 A collaborative of craftswomen work together to display their handmade clothes (recycled from old expensive kimono with a history), handbags, jewelry, scented items and ornate accessories.

 Much to my delight, it turns out one of the craftswomen in the current craft collaborative is one of our own foreign wives living in Saitama.
 She hand makes the most exquisite jewelry from “sakura” cherry blossom tree bark and other natural materials.
 As well as using various upcycled materials.
 The one material that surpised me the most: tyres!
-This pop up shop will be open until August 4th.
-(The banner says 28th, but it was extended by popular demand to the 4th.)
+This pop up shop will be open until August 4th 2019.
+(The banner says July 28th, but it was extended due to popular demand to the 4th.)

 Cafe Stork Menu